hasura/pgdeltastream/README.md

 ### Reset stream

 The application has been designed as a single session use case; i.e. as of now there can be only one replication slot and corresponding stream that can be managed.
-Any calls to `/v1/init` will delete the existing replication slot, and create a new replication slot (alongwith the snapshot).
+Any calls to `/v1/init` will delete the existing replication slot, and create a new replication slot (along with the snapshot).

 At any point if you wish to start over with a new replication slot, call `/v1/init` again to reset the "stream".